Data-assisted, physics-informed propagators for recurrent flows: Theoretical background

 Although it would be tempting to assume $\nabla\cdot \bvec{K}_{\bvec{u}\bvec{u}}(\bvec{r},\bvec{r}',t)=0$, this equation is clearly invalid as it conflicts with the initial condition Eq.~\eqref{eq:Xuu_init}.
 The reason for this seeming contradiction lies in the fact that $\bvec{K}_{\bvec{u}\bvec{u}}(\bvec{r},\bvec{r}',t)$ is defined to only operate on physically valid, solenoidal states $\delta\bvec{u}(\bvec{r},0)$.
 Hence, one can conclude from Eq.~\eqref{eq:divfreeop} only that ${\nabla\cdot \bvec{K}_{\bvec{u}\bvec{u}}(\bvec{r},\bvec{r}',t)= \bvec{\mathcal N}(\bvec{r},\bvec{r}',t)}$ with some operator $\bvec{\mathcal N}$ the evaluates to 0 if applied to a divergence-free flow field.

-Because of this distinction, we first derive the pressure equation from Eqs.~\eqref{eq:linns1} and ~\eqref{eq:linns2} and then eliminate any terms of the form $\nabla\cdot\delta \bvec{u}(\bvec{r},t)$ (which are identical 0) from it and from the momentum equation.
+In this context, it might be advantageous to expand $\bvec{K}_{\bvec{u}\bvec{u}}(\bvec{r},\bvec{r}',t)$ in a basis of divergence-free finite elements~\cite{Gustafson1983,Ye1997,Schroeder2017,Allendes2021} with respect to $\bvec{r}'$ where the $\bvec{r}$-dependent coefficients would be indeed solenoidal.
+Upon representing the velocity field in the same basis, large-step predictions would be divergence-free per construction.
+However, in the present investigation we restrict ourselves to the simpler finite-volume discretization, for which we first derive the pressure equation from Eqs.~\eqref{eq:linns1} and ~\eqref{eq:linns2} and then eliminate any terms of the form $\nabla\cdot\delta \bvec{u}(\bvec{r},t)$ (which are identical 0) from it and from the momentum equation.
 Next, we insert the ansatz functions Eqs.~\eqref{eq:uansatz} and ~\eqref{eq:pansatz} and postulate that the resulting equations hold for every $\bvec{r}'$ separately.
 For the momentum equation, one obtains

 or written component-wise

 where indices after a comma represent derivatives.
 It is important to note that the derivatives in Eq.~\eqref{eq:momU} only act on the first coordinate of the propagators and that they are decoupled with regard to the second index.
 Hence, to obtain the tensorial $\bvec{K}_{\bvec{u}\bvec{u}}$ that depends on two spatial coordinates, one may solve a large number of vectorial equations in 3D.